imixs/imixs-cloud/doc/MONITORING.md

 ## Starting The Monitor Service

-After you have edited the prometheus.yml file you can start the Monitoring service with:
+After you have added the node-exporters and cadvisors into the docker-compose.yml file and edited the prometheus.yml file you can start the Monitoring service with:

 	$ docker stack deploy -c management/monitoring/docker-compose.yml monitoring

 Prometheus will be available on port 9090.
 Grafana Dashboard will be available on port 3000.

+The 'node-exporter' and 'cadvisor' services are not exposed to the itnernet and only available for prometheus via the internal network 'backend' as defined by the docker-compose.yml file.

-You can customize the setup using the traefik.io integration and map the prometheus service to a hostname and also secure the service with basic authentication.
+You can customize the setup using the traefik.io integration and map the prometheus and grafana services to hostnames.
+With the help from traefik.io You can also secure the service with basic authentication.
 Uncomment the corresponding labels in the docker-compose.yml file.
+See the [setup section](SETUP.md) for details about traefik.io.